View full site Menu

 The Sport and Active Recreation Strategic Planning Grants Program aims to strengthen and build robust, resilient, sustainable and inclusive sport and recreation organisations in the Latrobe Valley region.
 Latrobe Valley Authority (LVA) recognise the role sport and active recreation plays in contributing to an ‘Active & Healthy’ region and these grants aim to assist local […]Read more.

-Round 2 of the VicHealth Active Club Grant program for 2017-2018 opened on 30 January 2018 and closes on 2 March 2018.
-In 2016, VicHealth introduced an exciting new direction for Active Club Grants to get more people physically active through community sport, including two outcome areas: Outcome area 1: Female participation: Almost half as many women […]Read more.
+Round 1 of the VicHealth Active Club Grant program for 2018-2019 opened on 31 July 2018 and closes on 31 August 2018.
+In 2016, VicHealth introduced an exciting new direction for Active Club Grants to get more people physically active through community sport, including two outcome areas: Outcome area 1: Female participation: Almost half as many […]Read more.